pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 ## <a id="prerequisites"></a>Prerequisites

-To use Tanzu Applicatin Platforms's ingress issuer your _certificate authority_ must be representable by a cert-manager `ClusterIssuer`.
+To use the Tanzu Applicatin Platforms ingress issuer your _certificate authority_ must be representable by a cert-manager `ClusterIssuer`.
 You need **one** of the following:

 - Your own CA certificate
 * Your CA is an ACME, Venafi, or Vault-based issuer, for example, _LetsEncrypt_
 * Your CA can be represented by an [external](https://cert-manager.io/docs/configuration/external/) cert-manager `ClusterIssuer`.

 Without one of the above, you cannot use the issuer ingress, but you can still configure TLS for components.
-For more information, see [Ingress certificates inventory](./inventory.hbs.md)
+For more information, see [Ingress certificates inventory](./inventory.hbs.md).

 ## <a id="prerequisites"></a>Default